Jules Gounon: 1994–2015: Youth in karting, single-seaters and Porsche Carrera Cup

-2016-2017: Success in German GT and win in the 24 Hours of Spa
+2016–2017: Success in German GT and win in the 24 Hours of Spa

-In 2016, he joined Callaway Competition in ADAC GT Masters, the German championship of GT.
+In 2016, Gounon joined Callaway Competition in ADAC GT Masters, the German championship of GT.
 He drove a brand new Corvette C7 GT3-R with his teammate Daniel Keilwitz.
 Callaway ran three Corvette for this season.
 He won three times and put himself in title contention for the last event.
 However, Jules Gounon suffered a big crash at Hockenheim, staying conscious and alert, but with an injured (although not broken) left leg.
 Finally he stood third in the final standings while developing his new car during the year.
 Callaway Competition decided to run only the car of Gounon and Keilwitz for the 2017 season.
 He scored his first win of the season in Red Bull Ring.
 After this round, his teammate Keilwitz got injured and was replaced by Renger van der Zande who won with Gounon in Zandvoort, letting the Frenchman take alone the championship's lead.
-He then had two difficult weekends without podium with Albert Costa and van der Zende.
+He then had two difficult weekends without podium with Albert Costa and van der Zande.
 However, he won his third race of the season in Hockenheim after the return of Keilwitz to competition.
 This last win let him seal the title in the last event.
 He also clinched the Junior title for drivers under 25.

-Also engaged with Jean-Luc Beaubelique and Nico Bastian in Blancpain GT Series Endurance Cup (Pro-Am Cup), he took two podiums.
+Also engaged with Jean-Luc Beaubelique and Nico Bastian in Blancpain GT Series Endurance Cup (Pro-Am Cup), Gounon took two podiums.
 He was recruited by Audi Sport Team Saintéloc for the 2017 24 Hours of Spa, the greatest race of GT, teaming up with Christopher Haase and Markus Winkelhock.
 Despite running one lap down in the first half of the race because of a mis-threaded wheel, Gounon and his teammates came back in front.
 He battled with a Bentley in the last hours and created an 11-second gap with it to win the biggest victory in his career.
 This 2017 edition was very tight as six cars arrived in the same lap as the leader.